ryderbelserion/Shopkeepers/Update-Checklist.md

 * New enchantments:
 	* Check the aliases inside EnchantmentUtils.

+* New MerchantRecipe properties:
+	* Update the comparator in MerchantUtils.
+	* Check the MerchentRecipe constructions in MerchantUtils.

 * If there are major differences, consider dropping support for older Minecraft versions.
 	* Remove corresponding Maven modules.
 	* Update Bukkit/Spigot/CraftBukkit dependencies inside the parent pom.